frntc/Sidekick64/README.md

 <img src="Interface/sidekick64_rpi3a.jpg" height="150">  <img src="Interface/sidekick64_mainmenu.jpg" height="150">  <img src="Interface/sidekick64_config.jpg" height="150">  <img src="Interface/sidekick64_browser.jpg" height="150">

+## Updates: 8x SID support for C64

+Sidekick64 can now emulate 8 SIDs simultaneously, e.g. to play The Tuneful 8 (https://csdb.dk/release/?id=182735).
+To enable this experimental mode, go to the settings menu and browse through the models if 'SID #1'.

 ## Updates: C16/+4 support

 Sidekick264 can also be used with the C16/+4 now, with the very same PCB plus a simple adapter! (see more below)